Property Manager’s Guide to Budgeting Stormwater System Maintenance

 in Southern California

 It’s a municipal requirement.

-Budgeting for this required service will save you trouble when maintenance verification forms are mailed out to responsible parties each year during the dry season.
+Budgeting for this required service will save you time and trouble when these verification forms are mailed out each year during the dry season.

 More about Compliance >

 Preventative service always beats corrective service.

 You may be able to swing one service per year at your property, but if site conditions, rain events, or BMP type indicate a need for more frequent service, it is wise to budget accordingly.
 The stormwater filtration system needs to be functioning properly, and the goal of your maintenance program should be to maintain that functionality.